riponghosh/ProMediationPlus/.github/instructions/PMP.instructions.md

     *   Use the `useToast` hook (or a similar mechanism) to display user-friendly notifications for success and error states.
 *   **Security:**
     *   Always prioritize security.
-    *   Adhere to Firebase security rules defined in `firestore.rules` and `storage.rules`.
-When adding features that interact with Firebase, consider if rule updates are needed.
-    *   Validate user input on the client-side (using Zod with React Hook Form) and server-side (in Firebase Functions).

     *   Be mindful of role-based access control (RBAC) using custom claims.
 Ensure UI and service logic respects these roles.
 *   **Forms:**
     *   Use `react-hook-form` for all forms.